sabbavarapu/python-yaml/doc/main.rst

       main(argv)
          Test employees class.

-The :download:`main <../employees/main.py>` module exists just to test the :ref:`employees` class from command line.
+The :download:`main.py <../employees/main.py>` module exists just to test the :ref:`employees` class from command line.

 There is also help using the ``-h`` option::